 - Add the shallots and garlic to the same pan and toast until they are a little charred then remove.

-- In a food processor add the charred garlic, shallots, ground chilli and shrimps, tamarind juice, salt, fish sauce, palm sugar and shrimp paste into a paste.
+- In a food processor add the charred garlic, shallots, ground chilli and shrimps, tamarind paste, salt, fish sauce, palm sugar and shrimp paste and blitz into a paste.
 Add a little of the oil if needed.

 - Heat a fry pan and add the blended chilli paste to the pan with a little more of the oil.